-While we are study restrictions to queries in our characterisation, there also exists a prominent line of research on restricting the structure of the database (generally studied under the name of \emph{nonuniform CSP}).
+We study the effect of restricting the query in this paper.
+This should not be confused with another prominent line of research on tractable fragments arising from restrictions to the structure of the database.
 There, a full dichotomy theorem is known due to Bulatov and Zhuk~\cite{DBLP:conf/focs/Bulatov17,DBLP:journals/jacm/Zhuk20}.
-The two sides of the problem have shown to be completely independent of each other and results for restrictions to the database do not affect the problem discussed here.
+However, the two sides of the problem are completely independent of each other and results for restrictions to the database do not affect the problem discussed here.

-It is tempting to ask whether unbounded \ghw implies \np-hardness of \cqprob, i.e., whether our main result can be strengthened to a dichotomy. \citet{DBLP:conf/icalp/BodirskyG08} have shown that, in general, no dichotomy for \cqprob exists.
+It is tempting to ask whether unbounded \ghw also implies \np-hardness of \cqprob in our setting, i.e., whether our main result can be strengthened to a dichotomy. \citet{DBLP:conf/icalp/BodirskyG08} have shown that, in general, no dichotomy for \cqprob exists.
 That is, there are polynomially constructable classes of CQs for which \cqprob is neither polynomial nor in \np (unless $\ptime=\np$).
-Moreover, the argument is very flexible and suggests that their non-dichotomy result can be extended to hold even for structural restrictions to the class of queries (e.g., classes of bounded degree).
+Moreover, their argument is very flexible and suggests that their result may be extended to hold even under certain structural restrictions to the class of queries (e.g., classes of bounded degree).

 \paragraph{Structure} We continue with preliminary notation and terminology in Section~\ref{sec:prelim}.
 We introduce hypergraph dilutions and show the fpt-reducibility of CQ answering along hypergraph dilutions in Section~\ref{sec:dilution}.
 We show the main structural results, and in consequence the complexity lower bounds, for hypergraphs with unbounded \ghw in Section~\ref{sec:forbid}.
+In Section~\ref{sec:highdeg}, we discuss challenges and possible paths for a characterisation of the bounded degree case.
 Concluding remarks and directions for further research are discussed in Section~\ref{sec:conc}.
-Proof details that are skipped in the main body are given in the appendix.
+Proof details that are skipped in the main body are presented in the appendix.